1. MAIN PURPOSE OF JOB

 b.
 To have attained a City & Guilds qualification.

 d.
-To have experience in the body/paint repair of motor vehicles.
+To have experience in the servicing and repair of motor vehicles.

 7. MAJOR RESPONSIBILITIES FOR RESULTS